swaxi/GEOL-QMAPS/README.md

 > [!TIP]
 > *Before heading to the field, test the exported project on the device to ensure everything works smoothly.* <br>
 > *Keep a back-up of your original QGIS project before running any export.*

+#### 5.2.5.
+Add QField Compass Plugin
+For instructions on using your device as a geological compass, with autoloading of structural information, visit this [site](https://github.com/swaxi/compass).

+#### 5.2.6.
+Add QField Stereonet Plugin
+For instructions on plotting on the fly structural measurements contained in any GEOL-QMAPS structural data layer in a lower-hemisphere stereonet, with symbol colour-filling based on the generation index, visit this [site](https://github.com/swaxi/stereonet).

 ### *5.3.
 Fieldwork: Data Collection*